-For the last month of class, you'll work in teams of six students to build web and mobile applications for real-world clients through the Epicodus internship.
+For the last month of class, you'll have the option to apply for a full-time internship with a local software company, or to work in a teams of six students building web and mobile applications for real-world clients through the Epicodus internship.
 The Fall 2013 class built apps like the Stolen Bicycle Registry and the Chicktech Volunteer Management app.

 Most of our students look for jobs after the course is over, and our highest priority is to help you find work you'll love.
 Since Epicodus is based on building projects, you'll have a portfolio of code to impress employers with.
 And if you want to launch a startup, we'll help you find the resources to get your idea off the ground.

 100% of our Fall 2013 graduates received job offers within just over 3 months of graduating.
 Most of our graduates working in Portland make salaries of $35-55,000.

 See who came to our last class's job fair.

 We offer three payment plans: